Phase I: Getting started at the BMS

 Qualifying Exam/ End of Phase I (4th semester)

 The qualifying exam is an oral exam given by a committee of BMS faculty members to evaluate whether a student is ready to move on to Phase II, the research phase of the doctoral program.
-The exam will be a 90-minute exam based on three courses, an advanced course and two basic courses from their Phase I course program.
+The exam will be a 90-minute exam with two thirds based on the student's field of interest and one third based on an unrelated research area (please find details in the BMS Study Regulations).
 By the end of the first year, students should know on what courses they would be tested in the qualifying exam.

 The exam committee will be made up of the professors who taught these courses and your Phase I advisor/mentor.
 Your Phase I advisor/mentor will act as both an advisor for your choice of topics and also your supporter on the exam committee.